|Born||in Santa Monica, California, USA|

 After leaving UoC, he spent some time drifting across America, spending a time working in the California oil fields.
 Having saved enough he moved to Europe studying art in Paris and Florence.Back in the States he decided on a career as a theatrical designer in New York.
 Enrolling at the American Academy of Dramatic Art he turned to acting making his stage debut in 'Tall Story'.
 In 1962 he was signed for the stage production of 'Barefoot in the Park' which was a smash hit but it wasn't until 5 years later when it was filmed that he became an important star.

-Lola Van Wagenen (consumer activist), born in 1940, dropped out of college to marry Redford on September 12, 1958.
+Lola Van Wagenen (consumer activist) dropped out of college to marry Redford on August 9, 1958.
 They divorced in 1985 after having four children, one of whom died of sudden infant death syndrome (SIDS).
 Daughter Shauna Redford, born November 15, 1960, is a painter who married Eric Schlosser on October 5, 1985, in Provo, UT.
 Her first child, born in January 1991, made Redford a grandfather.
 Son James Redford (aka Jamie Redford), a screenwriter, was born May 5, 1962.
 Daughter Amy Redford, an actress; was born October 22, 1970.
 Redford also has a brother named William.

 - IMDb Mini Biography By: Gustaf Molin <email@example.com> and tonyman 5